 CAS Reports include unofficial transcripts and LSAT scores.
 We encourage applicants to register with LSAC in the fall; you may register online at www.lsac.org.
 In order to avoid any delays, it is important that applicants contact LSAC to ensure that all required materials and fees have been received.
 Learn more about the CAS Report.

 The Law School Admission Test is required of all applicants to the law school.
-The test is administered six times a year - January, March, June, July, September, and November.
-For Fall 2019 applicants, we will only take into consideration LSAT scores from the June 2014 administration and later.
+The test is administered nine times a year - January, February, March, April, June, July, September, October, and November.
+For Fall 2020 applicants, we will only take into consideration LSAT scores from the June 2015 administration and later.
 In regards to multiple LSAT scores, we will take into consideration the highest score.
 In the case of widely disparate scores, you may attach an addendum explaining the reason for the differential.